• Skip to primary navigation

 Chickpeas -

 These are protein-rich beans, containing between 20 to 25% protein by dry weight.
 They are high in amino acids, especially lysine.
-One cup of chickpeas contains about 8.75 mg L-lysine which is 3% of the RDI or recommended daily intake.
+One cup of chickpeas contains about 8.75 mg L-lysine, which is 3% of the RDI or recommended daily intake.

 Nutritional Yeast -

-Nutritional yeast is a great source of vitamins, minerals, and protein.
+Nutritional yeast is one such source of high-quality vegan and plant-based protein.
+This is an excellent source of vitamins, minerals, and protein.
 It contains all nine amino acids, making this a complete protein similar to animal protein.

 Lentils -